June 24, Saturday, NYC to Croton-on-Hudson

 The trip up the Hudson River from NYC was an amazing sight from the water.
 We started at sunrise and traveled slowly up the Hudson.

 The New Jersey side gets ignored, but is quite impressive across from lower Manhattan and continues to be interesting as we head north.

-Then goodbye NYC and hello bridges, the George Washington Bridge and the Tappan Ze Bridge with a new span under construction.
+Then goodbye NYC and hello bridges, the George Washington Bridge and the Tappan Zee Bridge with a new span under construction.
 The Palisades (cliffs) were amazing to me as I’d never seen them before.

-Just as docktails were winding down, Ruth and Jeff arrived, and after hellos and hugs we had a light dinner on the sundeck as we caught up with all the news.
+Just as docktails were winding down, Ruth and Geoff arrived, and after hellos and hugs we had a light dinner on the sundeck as we caught up with all the news.
 The plan for tomorrow is to start early (again due to tides) to get the Hyde Park marina in time to visit the FDR home.